sdrframework/sdrframework.github.io/pages/introduction.md

 ## Thruests

-- SDR will use numerical analysis, machine learning, and deep learning to optimize the specific design for a broad range of data reduction techniques.
+1. Hybrid Optimization Framework: SDR will use numerical analysis, machine learning, and deep learning to optimize the specific design for a broad range of data reduction techniques, which involves 6 different compression models.

-- The project will explore efficient machine learning based search algorithms to determine online the optimal data reduction solution (model and parameters).
+2. Online Model Selection: The project will explore efficient machine learning based search algorithms to determine online the optimal data reduction solution (model and parameters).
+The core research and development includes efficient and accurate estimation of compression ratio and quality for different lossy compression models and compressors.

-- The project will explore how to satisfy user-requirements (fidelity, speed, reduction ratio) efficiently and accurately.
+3. User-Centric Optimization: The project will explore how to satisfy user-requirements (fidelity, speed, reduction ratio) efficiently and accurately.

-- SDR will support multiple parallel heterogeneous environments and will be evaluated comprehensively by using diverse scientific applications on DOE leadership-class supercomputers.
+4. Scalability and Evaluation: SDR will support multiple parallel heterogeneous environments and will be evaluated comprehensively by using diverse scientific applications on DOE leadership-class supercomputers.

 ## Acknowledgement